-The name of your business is arguably the biggest factor that will determine how well your website ranks in the search engines.
-And because people will look to find your business through an online search, it is essential to keep the name of your business uniform on all platforms.
+The name of your business is arguably the biggest factor that will determine how well your website ranks in the search engines, and because people will look to find your business through an online search, it is essential to keep the name of your business uniform on all platforms.

 For example, don’t use the title ‘Sweet Shoppe’ on Yelp and ‘The Sweet Shoppe’ on your Facebook page.
 Not only does this interfere with the search engine’s rankings, but it also confuses potential customers.
 Make sure to choose only one name that you will enter into all directories, both online and in print.

 In most cases, your business name will be unique enough to stand apart from other businesses.
 However, if your restaurant is named ‘Mickey’s’ you may find yourself competing with a plethora of other ‘Mickey’s’ out there.
-To differentiate your business, you should use ‘descriptors’, which are additional tags used to identify our business.
+To differentiate your business, you should use ‘descriptors’, which are additional tags used to identify your business.
 For example, your restaurant could be entered in databases as ‘Mickey’s Irish Pub Chicago’.
 Not only will this differentiate your business, but when people search for ‘Irish Pub’s in ‘Chicago’, your site will be at the top of the rankings.

 Put yourself in the shoes of a potential customer in your niche.
-Ask yourself what they’re biggest priorities are, and what they would likely search for.
+Ask yourself what their biggest priorities are, and what they would likely search for.
 Knowing your customer is the best way to market your business to customers.
 Beyond just brainstorming ideas, there are a number of online tools you can use such as Google Trends, AdWords, and Soovle.

 Another way to find out good keywords is to find out how people are finding your blog.
 ThriveHive users can easily do this in our platform.
 This information is also available through Google Analytics if you have that set up on your website.